Flow-MER/wit-metrics/README.md

 * Original Source: https://github.com/GeoscienceAustralia/dea-notebooks/blob/develop/Scientific_workflows/Wetlands_Insight_Tool/metrics/wit_metrics.ipynb

-* **Dependencies**: This code requires two things to run (see the analysis parameters section for more information):
+## Dependencies
-     * A folder containing pre-calculated WIT csv (obtained for the BWS Priorities Project from Geosciences Australia for each ANAE polygon > 1Ha)
+     * A folder containing WIT csv (obtained for the BWS Priorities Project from Geosciences Australia for each ANAE polygon > 1Ha)
      * A shapefile (or equivalent) that contains the area that the WIT result was run over.